Skip to menu Skip to content Skip to footer

 About Deborah

-She was the first female professor of philosophy in Queensland, an incredible achievement when only 26 per cent of senior academic staff at level D and above are women.
+She was the first female professor of philosophy in Queensland, an incredible achievement when only 26 per cent of senior academic staff at level D and above at the time were women.

-Professor Brown’s research interests span from Early Modern Philosophy to the Philosophy of Mind and Metaphysics.
+Professor Brown’s research interests span Early Modern Philosophy, Philosophy of Mind, Metaphysics, and Philosophy and Education.

 Deb graduated from UQ with a Bachelor of Arts (Honours) and was a university medallist.
 She went on to study her Master of Arts and PhD at the University of Toronto.